jcabrera/AlexaJokes/tutorial2.md

     1. In that last box, type `open a green clown` and hit Enter.
 Remember, "a green clown" is what we set as the words that mean Alexa should use your skill -- so this is basically saying "start up your skill"
     1. If you have audio on your computer (speakers or headphones, with the volume on), you should hear Alexa say "Hi there.
 Ask me to tell a joke".
 If not, don't worry, you can still see the response.
     1. On the right side of the screen, you should see a blue bar that says `Hi there.
 Ask me to tell a joke!`  That's from your Lambda function!
 Below that, there are large text areas with "JSON Input" and "JSON Output" for this request.
 Those are the message Alexa sent to your Lambda, and the response your Lambda sent back.
+        * Note that the request/response pattern is common in building programs like this.
+Alexa sends a request to the Lambda, which reads the request and decides what it should do.
+Then it does what it needs to and sends a response back to Alexa.
+It is actually very convenient to be able to see the request and response side by side.
+Even if you don't understand the whole message there, you can look into it for specific parts, as we will see in a moment.
         * This is a great example of the power of using other people's libraries in your code.
 Your Lambda function does not have any code to create all that text in the response.
 It only has entries like `speak('Hi there.
-Ask me to tell a joke!')` and the Alexa library has all the code to convert that into the elaborate JSON response that Alexa requires.
+Ask me to tell a joke!')` and the Alexa library has all the code to convert that into the elaborate response that Alexa requires.
 If you peek at the "JSON Reponse", however, you can see part inside of it that says `<speak>Hi there.
 Ask me to tell a joke!</speak>`, which is what that specific code got turned into.
     1. Note that you your skill can't actually tell a joke yet -- the Lambda function doesn't know how to do it.
 For instance, if one of your sample utterances was "make me laugh", try typing `make me laugh` in the "Type or click and hold the mic" box and hit Enter.
 (If that wasn't one, put in a different one -- but something other than "tell me a joke").
 Alexa should respond with "Sorry, I think I missed something.
 Can you ask me again?"
-        * If you look closely at the "JSON Input" box -- the request that Alexa sent to your skill -- the last block of text near the bottom should be a "request" with "type" set to "IntentRequest".
-If Alexa recognized what you said, the intent "name" should be set to "TellMeAJokeIntent".
+        * If you look closely at the "JSON Input" box -- the request that Alexa sent to your skill -- the last block of text near the bottom should be a "request" with "type" set to `IntentRequest`.
+If Alexa recognized what you said, the intent "name" should be set to `TellMeAJokeIntent`.
 That means she figured out what you were trying to do, but the request failed because your Lambda just doesn't yet handle it.
-If she did not understand your command, the intent "name" is probably set to "FallbackIntent" -- which means, "I heard something but I couldn't find an intent for it"
+If she did not understand your command, the intent "name" is probably set to `FallbackIntent` -- which means, "I heard something but I couldn't find an intent for it"
     1. If you want to try a couple other things that should work, try typing "help" or "stop" into the box and hitting Enter.
-Though if you type "stop" and she says "Goodbye", then you'll need to type "open a green clown" again to get her back into your skill if you want to play around more.
+Though if you type "stop" and she says "Goodbye", then you'll need to type "open a green clown" again to get her back into your skill so you can play around more.
 1. Do you have an Echo (or other Alexa device) to test with?
     1. If so, you need to find out what Amazon account it was set up with.
     1. If it set up with the same Amazon account that you use to sign in to the Alexa Developer console, you should already be able to test the skill!
 Try saying `Alexa, open a green clown` and see if she replies that you can ask for a joke.